 Review of Amaysim NBN plans

 Amaysim is best-known for offering competitive SIM Only mobile phone plans, on both a prepaid and postpaid basis.
-But Amaysim is now also an NBN provider, having launched a very simple yet appealing set of unlimited data plans with no lock-in contracts or upfront costs, which is pretty unheard of.
+But Amaysim is now also an NBN provider, having launched a very simple yet appealing set of unlimited data plans with no lock-in contracts or upfront costs (if you BYO modem), which is pretty unheard of.
 Covering three NBN speed tiers, Amaysim looks set to challenge the big internet providers, just like it has with its popular phone plans.

 So if you’ve been satisfied with what Amaysim has to offer in the mobile phone plan circuit, it could be worthwhile looking into its NBN plans if your home is connected.
 Or, if you’re simply shopping around for a better deal, Amaysim could be the NBN provider you’ve been looking for.
 Amaysim is popular for its simplicity and flexibility, so let’s see what NBN plans it has to offer.

 Amaysim NBN Plans

 |Unlimited data, no lock-in contract||12/1 – Tier 1||$60|